top of page

 Visitors can see original memorabilia from 1964, including a very rare copy of the A Hard Day’s Night album signed on the front by all four Beatles, as well as original movie posters, lobby cards and cinema tickets.

-They will also step on to set and become immersed in recreations of key scenes from the film, with a platform at Marylebone Station recreated at the Royal Albert Dock attraction.
+They step on to set and become immersed in recreations of key scenes from the film, with a platform at Marylebone Station recreated at the Royal Albert Dock attraction.

 Above: A ticket for the Northern Premiere of A Hard Day's Night at the Odeon in London Road.
 Top: A cinema poster for the Beatles' debut film.